jeffhammond/blog/MPI_Needs_ABI_Part_2.md

 but one of these should be [deprecated](https://github.com/mpi-forum/mpi-issues/issues/561) in MPI-5 anyways.

+Update: we cannot just make `MPI_VAL` a different type from `INTEGER` because the standard says that `MPI_F08` handles must be interoperable with the raw handles in the legacy API.
+We could rely on truncation if the values of handles were always less than `INT_MAX`, but this is dangerous and won't happen.

 ## Disclaimer and license

 The opinions expressed in this post are exclusively the author's and not those of his current and past co-workers, co-authors, friends or family members.